 The Western Isles of Scotland are remote both geographically and culturally from mainland Britain.
 It is often said by the locals that "the next parish is America".
 For the pilgrim, there is an unspoilt quality to the place: the best preserved standing stones in Celtdom are to be found on this western fringe of Europe; there is a bleak, harsh beauty to be found here and a cultural blend of Folklore, Christianity and the Goddess in the landscape.

-This journey is for those who want see parts of Scotland beyond the tourist haunts, to experience isles of Skye, Harris & Lewis, islands where the blend of Gàidhlig and Viking culture sets this place apart from the world.
+This journey is for those who want see parts of Scotland beyond the tourist haunts, to experience isles of Skye, Harris & Lewis, islands where the blend of Gàidhlig and Viking culture sets this place apart from the world, for those who wish to understand Celtic spirituality in its own landscape.

 Your guide, Scot AnSgeulaiche, is a seanachaid or tradition keeper and storyteller and so is experienced in history of Scotland, its sacred places, its spirituality from times past and also in knowing locations that are stunning, but less visited.